cthit/SyncIT/README.md

 - `OIDC__ClientId`: Client ID registered with the OIDC provider.
 - `OIDC__ClientSecret`: Client secret registered with the OIDC provider.

+If you're running SyncIT behind a reverse proxy, the application supports configuring trusted networks and proxy IPs used for processing X-Forwarded-* headers.
+This is important for OIDC to correctly determine the original request scheme and host.

+These settings are configured as comma-delimited strings which makes them easy to set via environment variables:

+- `ForwardedHeaders__KnownNetworks`: Optional.
+Comma-delimited list of CIDR networks that should be treated as trusted for forwarded headers.
+Example: `10.0.0.0/8,192.168.0.0/16`.
+- `ForwardedHeaders__KnownProxies`: Optional.
+Comma-delimited list of proxy IP addresses (IPv4/IPv6).
+Example:
+  `203.0.113.1,198.51.100.4`.

 These settings can also be set in an `appsettings.json` file, but environment variables take precedence.
+If these are not set the application will not trust any proxies for forwarded headers.

 The easiest and recommended way to run SyncIT is via Docker.
 See the `docker-compose.yml` file for an example of how to set the environment variables.